 Note that when travelling to more rural areas, expats must ensure that they have a supply of any necessary medication because pharmacies may not be as well stocked in such places.

 Health hazards in India

-It's best to use boiled or bottled water for drinking and brushing teeth, and to avoid ice cubes.
-It's also a good idea to be careful of eating meat at street vendors and restaurants.
-At the very least, expats should make sure that their meal is hot and properly cooked.
+New arrivals in India need to be especially careful when it comes to water and food hygiene – having an upset stomach is a common complaint of newcomers.
+Tap water in India is not usually safe, so it's best to use boiled or bottled water for drinking and brushing teeth.
+Ice cubes should be avoided.
+It's also a good idea to be wary of eating meat at street vendors and restaurants – at the very least, expats should make sure that their meal is hot and properly cooked.

 Emergency services in India